 E3.
 Time Limit

-The time control shall be 40 moves in 2 hours, plus a 30-minute quickplay finish; except that the time control of any match may be varied by agreement between the captains and the Controller.
+E3.3.
+The time limit of any match may be varied by agreement between the captains with the permission of the Controller.

 E4.
 Responsibilities of the Captains

 E4.3.
-Upon completion of E4.1, the captains shall toss for colour.
+Upon completion of E4.1 and E4.2, the captains shall toss for colour.
 The home captain shall toss the coin, and the away captain should call.
 The captain winning the toss shall choose to take white on either the odd- or the even-numbered boards.

 E4.5.
 If a player is absent, a substitute may be put in up to one hour from the start of the clock, and the original game shall be annulled.
 A new game shall be started between the substitute and his opponent, with the clock of the substitute adjusted such that the elapsed time since the start of clocks shall be deducted from his thinking time.
 If no substitute is available, then his opponent, if present, shall score the game a win.
 If neither player is present nor can be substituted, then the game shall be scored as lost by both players.
 (For clarification, because a substitution is made after the coin toss, the substitute does not need to comply with the requirements of E4.2.)